ahoskins/FootNotes/README.md

 **[soundcloud-style](https://soundcloud.com/kanyewest/nomorepartiesinla) time-tied comments for youtube**

 Comment on videos for personal records, or share in realtime with friends.
 FootNotes is a chrome extension that was made during UAlberta's [HackED 2016](http://eceweek.compeclub.com/hackathon/).

-FootNotes is **not secure**, it is just a proof of concept for functionality that I would find useful in Youtube.
+FootNotes' backend (closed source) is **not secure**.
+In the future, I might spend time making it secure.
+But for now, this project is merely a proof of concept for functionality I would find useful in Youtube.

 Demo
 ---